Xv-yn/COMP2017/Lecture_1_Intro_to_C_and_Memory.md

 The `<>` indicates that the file to be 'imported' (included) is a file that is in the standard system directory (the installed C language itself).

 The `stdio.h` stands for Standard Input/Output Header.
 This is a library, a file with functions, located inside the standard system directory, like its name, contains standard functions used in coding (with standard inputs and outputs).
-Because this file contains only functions (it can be said that this file is used to declare functions), and likely other tools useful in coding (this is not the only file like this in the standard system directory, such as files that declare data types, macros, and other declarations), it is labelled as a ==header== file.
+Because this file contains only functions (it can be said that this file is used to declare functions), and likely other tools useful in coding (this is not the only file like this in the standard system directory, such as files that declare data types, macros, and other declarations), it is labelled as a **header** file.
 Hence, the `.h` that follows `stdio`.

 In more basic terms, a 'direct translation' of the code is: "Include the standard input output header file".